 Planting of seedlings to restore, reforest, and supplement natural regeneration, is likely to continue to increase in importance in our region as a management strategy to ensure forest health and productivity now and in the future.
 As any experienced forester or landowner will attest, choosing the appropriate seed sources is extremely important.
 A seed source that is genetically well adapted to the planting site’s climate and environmental conditions is critical to ensure planting success and future forest productivity.

-These publications and resources were created as part of a Natural Resources Conservation Service Conservation Innovation Grant (CIG#16-042) received by the Center for Private Forests.
+Understanding the potential and opportunities to support regeneration in our forests determines the health, diversity, and resilience for future generations.
+To help woodland owners understand current regeneration conditions, these publications and resources were created as part of a Natural Resources Conservation Service Conservation Innovation Grant (CIG#16-042) received by the Center for Private Forests.

 James C. Finley Center for Private Forests